YuChaode/draft-ybb-ccamp-service-path-computation/draft-ybb-ccamp-service-path-computation.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "A YANG Data Model for Service Path Computation"
 abbrev: "TODO - Abbreviation"
 category: info

-docname: draft-todo-yourname-protocol-latest
+docname: draft-ybb-ccamp-service-path-computation-latest
 submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"
 number:
 date: